lorix-lpan/ccc_helper/README.md

 ## Usage
 Note: It is recommended to resolve the dependencies first.

-Open terminl and enter the following command in order
+Open the terminal and enter the following commands
 * $ git clone https://github.com/lorix-lpan/ccc_helper
 * $ cd ccc_helper
 * $ bash create.sh